maxhanna/Weaver/README.md

 dotnet run
 ```

 The app serves static files and APIs.
 Open the URL shown in the console (usually `http://localhost:5000`).

-# 🚀 Weaver — AI‑Powered Multi‑File Code Editing

-Weaver is an intelligent, agent‑driven development environment that can **modify your entire project from a single natural‑language prompt**.
-It understands your codebase, plans multi‑step edits, applies atomic diffs, verifies results, and even handles Git operations — all inside a beautiful, integrated IDE.

----

 ## ✨ Core Features